maguiremarion/Lab1Sudoku/README.txt

 Notes:
 Program centers primarily around solve() method, but runs enterBoard() first to accept entrance of the user input for the board to be solved.

 solve() is a method that then calls other methods within the program to primarily perform verifications on whether a number can be placed within a cell.
 Once it runs through these methods and determines an answer, solve() is then recursively called.

+Notes about methods specifics are in the form of comments in the file.